dark-kitt/wordpress-theme-configuration/README.md

 Set up options for the **Media Library**.
 All default arguments are listed below.

-Note, this method can also add the **Find Duplicates** attachments modal box.
+Note, that this method can add also the "Find Duplicates" attachments modal, which goes through the database and compares images to find duplicates.

 ```PHP
 $kitt_instance->attachment([
     'attachment' => [